 Know How Much Your Dog Weighs

-It is crucial to know how much your dog weighs so you know how much food to give your dog.
+Knowing how much your dog weighs is crucial so you know how much food to give your dog.

-However, if your dog is really overweight or underweight, certain dog food products are available to help in these situations; you can find specialist weight gain or weight loss dog food online easily.
+However, if your dog is overweight or underweight, certain dog food products are available to help in these situations; you can easily find specialist weight gain or weight loss dog food online.
 Maintaining your dog’s weight is vital for their overall health and can leave many problems later on if it is not addressed.

 Consider Your Dogs Age

-All dog owners are aware that the diet of a puppy and an adult dog is very different.
+All dog owners know that the diet of a puppy and an adult dog is very different.
 Though, you wouldn’t know it with the way dogs of all sizes can hoover a dirty kitchen floor or wash plates left of the side.

 It may be worth considering your dog’s age if they are an older or more senior dog too.
-An older dog may have issues eating certain types of food, leaving tummy pains or problems swallowing.
+An older dog may have eating certain types of food, leaving tummy pains or swallowing problems.
 You can ask a vet about what to consider in a tailored diet for older or younger dogs.

 Research the Breed of Your Dog

 Not all dogs are the same, even if they are all blooming adorable.
 In fact, each dog breed can almost be completely different animals to the next one.
-From their fur to their body mass and bone structure, they are unique.
+They are unique from their fur to their body mass and bone structure.

 Larger dogs may need more protein and raw meat to maintain their muscles.
 Fluffier dogs may need more oils to keep a shiny coat, and short hairs may need to eat certain foods to minimize leaving trails of hair everywhere.